libreliodev/iOS/README.md

 ## License
 This project is free software: you can redistribute it and/or modify it under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-This project is Copyright 20012-2013 WidgetAvenue - Librelio, except included libraries:
+This project is Copyright 20012-2013 WidgetAvenue - Librelio, except included libraries.
-- Copyright (c) 2008 - 2010, Manifest Interactive, LLC for EasyAPNS library library

 The use of the Google Analytics library is governed by the following terms: http://www.google.com/analytics/tos.html